DeepaPrasanna/DeepaPrasanna/README.md

   <a href="https://www.linkedin.com/in/annedeepa"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>
 </p>

 I'm a  __full stack developer__ from __India__.
-I love programming and am interested & learning to create the best and accessible web applications with enhanced user experience.
+I love programming and love to create the best and accessible web applications with enhanced user experience.

  <!-- Do stop by and have a look at my [portfolio](https://anneprasanna.netlify.app/) too. 😀 -->